anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

       "fileContent": "BASE64_FILE_CONTENT" \
     }' ' https://api.plumsail.com/api/v1/Documents/jobs/Docx2Pdf'

-You have to pass *'Authorization'* with API access key and specify send the rest of parameters in body of the request.
-You can find description of parameters in API reference.
+You have to pass *'Authorization'* header with an API access key and specify send the rest of parameters in the body of the request.
+You can find the description of parameters in API reference.

-Once job is created the mothod returns responce message *'Accepted'* with the code *'202'*.
+Once the job is created the method returns response message *'Accepted'* with the code *'202'*.
 It means the job has been created and conversion operation is in progress.
-There is *'Location'* header present in the responce.
-It contans URL where result of job execution will be available.
-This is the example responce:
+There is *'Location'* header present in the response.
+It contains URL where the result of job execution will be available.
+This is the example response:

 ::